TryKickoff/trykickoff.github.io/learn/js.md

 <hr class="sectionSplitter">
 <a name="shims"></a>

-## Shims and polyfills
+## Shims & polyfills

 From version 7, Kickoff uses the [polyfill.io](http://polyfill.io) service to dynamically add any polyfills that a browser should need.
+Read the 'Feature detection' section of [this page](https://qa.polyfill.io/v2/docs/examples) to discover better ways to test for polyfills.

 <hr class="sectionSplitter">
-<a name="modernizr"></a>

 ### Modernizr
 Modernizr is included with Kickoff if you need support for non-flexbox supporting browsers.
 You may wish to create your own [custom Modernizr build](http://www.modernizr.com/download/) and replace the included version.
+The Modernizr file is included in the `standalone` directory, find out more about it [above](#assetssrcjsstandalone).